ranking-agent/kp-registry/README.md

 # KP Registry
-List of all valid registered Knowledge Providers on Smart API
+List of all valid registered Knowledge Providers (KPs) on Smart API

 ## Setup:
 To install: